 Tips for Success – How to Make Money with Pinterest

 Pinterest occasionally makes changes and updates to their algorithm so it is important that you stay up-to-date on that.
 You can do that by following them on social media and also check their blog frequently.
 If you are following other bloggers or others who teach about Pinterest affiliate marketing, they will most likely share that information with their followers as soon as it is published.
-You can also join my email list because I send out updates on this and other topics related to blogging, online marketing, and ways to save and earn extra money!
-Be sure to check your email to confirm that you are signed up (check your spam folder if you don't see it!)

 - Follow others that are in your general niche